 This is a convenience wrapper around fit_maihda,

-calculate_pvc, summary.maihda_model and
+calculate_pcv, summary.maihda_model and

 compare_maihda_groups.
-It is intrinsically a two-model
+It always runs a decomposition,

-null-model VPC / discriminatory accuracy), call fit_maihda directly.
+undecomposed fit (e.g. just the null-model VPC / discriminatory accuracy),

 The dimensions' additive main effects.
 You may write them in the formula –